thenoseman/vim-rspec/README.md

 USAGE
 -----
+ * :RunSpec for current file
+ * :RunSpecLine for current line (current 'it' block)
- * :RunSpec for current file or :RunSpecs for all files in spec dir
+ * :RunSpecs for all files in spec dir
- * A split will open at the bottom.
-You can hit 'n' to go to the next error, or navigate to it and hit Enter to go to the line in the file.
+ * A split will open vertically on the right (if you prefer horizontal, let g:RspecSplitHorizontal=1)
+ * You can hit 'n' to go to the next error, or navigate to it and hit Enter to go to the line in the file.

 Enhancements by @skwp (Yan Pritzker)
 -----
+ * Run rspec on current line (execute a single 'it' block)
  * Failures and Success is now displayed prominently at the top in green or red
  * Improved colors (for Solarized, specifically)
  * Run in same window, do not create a new window for every run